 Originality/value – The research provides empirical insights into how “Asian-ness” can be manifested via brand logos to convey cultural authenticity as well as to build perceived brand uniqueness and the willingness to try among US consumers.

 Southworth, Sarah Song and Ha-Brookshire, Jung, "The Impact of Cultural Authenticity on Brand Uniqueness and Willingness to Try: The Case of Chinese Brands and US Consumers" (2016).
-Faculty Publications - School of Business.
+Faculty Publications - College of Business.
 107.